sao/rails-base-box/README.md

 * Git

-* rbenv w/ rbenv-vars and ruby-build
+* rbenv including rbenv-vars and ruby-build

-* Ruby 2.0.0-p195
+* Ruby 2.0.0-p195 (global)

+* Gems including foreman, pg and thin

 * Bundler

+* SQLite3

-* SQLite3 and Postgres
+* Postgres with databases and users

+* Redis with two instances

 * System dependencies for nokogiri, sqlite3 and pg